kolbasa/cordova-plugin-apkupdater/README.md

 ApkUpdater.install(success, failure);
 ```

 If you have a rooted device, then you do not need to ask the user for permission to install the update.
+The app is even restarted directly afterwards ([video](https://raw.githubusercontent.com/wiki/kolbasa/cordova-plugin-apkupdater-demo/Videos/RootInstall.gif)).

 ```js
 // promise